 - sites that have disabled the browser's back button

 To help us keep ads clear and functional, advertisers must meet our technical requirements.

-In order to help you provide a quality user experience and deliver attractive, professional-looking ads, we only allow ads that comply with specific requirements for each ad format.
-Review the requirements for all ad formats that you're using.
+In order to help you provide a quality user experience and deliver attractive, professional looking ads, we only allow promotions that comply with specific requirements for each ad.
+Review the format-specific requirements for all ad formats that you're using.

-Note that we don't allow Non-family safe ads in image ads, video ads, and other non-text ad formats.
+Note: We don't allow Non-family safe ads in image ads, video ads and other non-text ad formats.
 Read more about our Adult content policy.

 Examples of ad format requirements: character limits for the ad headline or body, image size requirements, file size limits, video length limits, aspect ratios

 Google Ads enables businesses of all sizes, from around the world, to promote a wide variety of products, services, applications and websites on Google and across our network.
 We want to help you reach existing and potential customers and audiences.
 However, to help create a safe and positive experience for users, we listen to their feedback and concerns about the types of ads that they see.
 We also regularly review changes in online trends and practices, industry norms and regulations.
 And finally, in crafting our policies, we also think about our values and culture as a company, as well as operational, technical and business considerations.
 As a result, we have created a set of policies that apply to all promotions on the Google Network.